cms-opendata-workshop/workshop-lesson-objects/_episodes/03-cms-special-info.md

 the detector is used to form the identification criteria for all physics objects.

+>## Challenge: muon detector information
+>
->## Challenge: using the documentation links provided above, familiarize yourself with the detector-related information used to
+>Using the documentation links provided above, familiarize yourself with the detector-related information used to
 >construct muon identification criteria.
 If time permits, attempt to replicate the content of the existing "soft" or "tight"
 >ID flags using a combination of cuts on these quantities.